Medesen/ML-portfolio/rag_pipeline/README.md

 ### Technical Skills

 I evaluated three chunking strategies using standard IR metrics (Recall@k, MRR, NDCG) across 35 test questions.
-Fixed chunking performed best for technical documentation, likely due to the structured nature of API docs.
 The system handles state management with JSON tracking files, uses YAML-based configuration for all parameters, and implements proper logging throughout.

 I built the system with modular components: the architecture separates preprocessing, chunking, retrieval, and generation into distinct modules with clear interfaces (e.g., abstract `BaseChunker` class).
 All functions include type hints, and the codebase uses dependency injection for testability.